byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 MMS auto-config is based on so-called *auto-config tokens*.
 Such tokens are always 11 characters long, the fixed string "mms" followed by 8 hexadecimal digits.
 Examples for such tokens are `mms561832e3eb` and `mms62cb2b87e2`.

-The basic trick: Unlike Bitmessage addresses and Monero addresses those tokens are short enough to type them easily and e.g. use reasonably safe smartphone messenger apps or SMS to transmit them, or dictate them over the phone, again not perfectly safe, but still much safer than plain e-mail or IRC.
+The basic trick: Unlike Bitmessage addresses and ByteRub addresses those tokens are short enough to type them easily and e.g. use reasonably safe smartphone messenger apps or SMS to transmit them, or dictate them over the phone, again not perfectly safe, but still much safer than plain e-mail or IRC.

 The workflow is as follows - it's simpler than it looks at first sight, go once through it in practice and it makes sense: